Tag: Gary Numan (Page 18 of 20)

 GARY NUMAN Dead Son Rising

-GARY NUMAN has returned with ‘Dead Son Rising’, his first studio album since 2006’s ‘Jagged’.
+Gary Numan has returned with ‘Dead Son Rising’, his first studio album since 2006’s ‘Jagged’.

 Produced and co-written and by Ade Fenton, the album started life as a set of discarded demos from previous projects, but quickly took on a life of its own.

+As Numan explained, the original ideas that sparked off these songs are now barely visible.
 It’s grown into another animal, something more experimental.
-In his interview with ELECTRICTYCLUB.CO.UK, GARY NUMAN revealed that the first track to be completed on the album was ‘The Fall’.
+In his interview with ELECTRICTYCLUB.CO.UK, Gary Numan revealed that the first track to be completed on the album was ‘The Fall’.

 The song is already familiar to most fans as it has been included in his live set since 2009’s ‘The Pleasure Principle’ tour.
 The studio version provides one of the album’s standout moments.
 This is 21st Century Numan at full tilt, wearing the NINE INCH NAILS influence proudly on his sleeve.
 Industrial beats and a blistering chorus combine to make ‘The Fall’ a modern Numan classic.